Can I switch energy supplier if I owe money in the UK?

 Complete the form to see whole-of-market home energy options.
 We’ll guide you if debt may affect switching.

-When you can often switch
+When you can usually switch

-• You’re up to date with an agreed repayment plan (and your supplier doesn’t object)
+• You’re up to date with an agreed repayment plan and your supplier doesn’t object

 When switching may be blocked